-4. The Cutsforth Premium Monitoring System
+4. The Cutsforth Generator Field Monitoring System

-The Cutsforth Premium Monitoring System is a multifunctional monitoring system where Shaft Ground and Voltage Monitoring work together in real time, providing waveform resolution of 1 million samples per second.
-The system measures grounding current and shaft voltage at the drive end bearing of the generator and exciter voltage at the output end of the generator shaft.
+Cutsforth's Generator Field Monitoring System is a multifunctional monitoring system where Shaft Ground Monitoring and Rotor Flux Monitoring work together in real time, providing waveform resolution up to 1 million samples per second.
+The system measures grounding current and shaft voltage at the drive end bearing of the generator and exciter voltage at the output end of the generator shaft as well as the rotor flux density signal waveform collected from the generator's hall effect sensor, when one exists.
 The system features manual test points within the monitoring enclosure that allow for the measurement of any signal acquired by the system with hand-held equipment.
 This data is then ported directly into Cutsforth's InsightCMTM online asset monitoring software for viewing and alarm setting in the control room or any authorized remote location.